 What is a Special Needs Trust?

 According to Tennessee law, an individual needs to have a limited income to be qualified for government benefits such as Medicaid and Social Security Income.
 If the individual receives more than the state limit, these services will be cut off to that person.
-For example, if you leave your loved one with a gift of $25,000 in your will, that would disqualify him/her from these benefits.
+For example, if you leave your loved one with a gift of $25,000 in your will, that would disqualify them from these benefits.
+An influx of wealth can make one ineligible not just from Supplementary Security Income or Medicaid, but also Veterans Aid and Attendance, and government housing.

 However, a special needs trust can work around this issue.
 Also known as a supplemental needs trust, it is designed to provide for someone with special needs without jeopardizing any government benefits that person may be receiving.
 Instead of leaving this gift directly to the person, you are putting it in a trust.
 And since your loved one does not have control over these funds, the government program administrators ignore the trust when determining eligibility.